 Second, you must show that you’ve contributed to Social Security with an adequate work history, which typically means 10 years of employment.
 However, there are some exemptions to this rule if your disability is deemed severe enough that you haven’t been able to work in any capacity.

 It’s important to note that some people who receive federal disability benefits may still be able to work, though there are income limits.
 This cap, known as Substantial Gainful Activity (SGA), is different based on your disability.
 For a blind person, the cap is $2,190 a month.
 For an otherwise disabled person, the cap is $1,310.

 If you are currently receiving workers' compensation, it may affect your eligibility.
 Those working are also protected under legislation such as the Rehabilitation Act of 1973 and other laws intended to provide equal opportunity for disabled people in the workforce.
 This means your employer must make any reasonable accommodations to help you complete your duties.

 How To Apply for SSDI in Georgia

 The application process for Social Security Disability occurs in one of three ways: in person, over the phone, or online.
 Those who want to apply in person can do so at their local Social Security field office.

-When you apply, you’ll need to provide personal information about you and your family, as well as documentation of marriages, divorces, or military service.
-You will also need to show medical records supporting your disability claim including contact information for doctors, clinics, or other health care providers.
+When you apply, you’ll need to provide personal information about you and your family and documentation of marriages, divorces, or military service.
+You will also need to show medical records supporting your disability claim, including contact information for doctors, clinics, or other healthcare providers.

 How To Appeal a Denial in Georgia